prometheus/statsd_exporter/README.md

 Setting `buckets` or `quantiles` in the defaults is deprecated in favor of `histogram_options` and `summary_options`, which will override the deprecated values.

-NOTE: If `summary_options` is present in a mapping config, it will override all of the `summary_options` set in the `defaults` section.
+If `summary_options` is present in a mapping config, it will only override the fields set in the mapping.
+Unset fields in the mapping will take the values from the defaults.

 ```yaml
 defaults: